cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Scope

-- In this first exercise we will focus on the setup of Bulletinboard-Ads Database, where the Bulletinboard-Ads Microservice can store the advertisements.
+- In this first exercise we will focus on the **setup of Bulletinboard-Ads Database**, where the Bulletinboard-Ads Microservice can store the advertisements.

 <img src="images/k8s-bulletinboard-target-picture-ads-db-3.png" width="800" />